 With today's progressive lenses, you don't get that stigmatizing line across the lens.
 Two or more prescriptions seamlessly merge from one part of the lens to the other, allowing you to read, then check your computer before looking across the room, all with the same pair of glasses.
 Instead of separate spots on the surface, progressive lenses have prescriptions that flow into each other like a river, with one smooth face and never any lines.

 As with all things eye care, quality counts when it comes to progressive lenses.
 Not every manufacturer is careful enough to create the best product for your eyesight.
-Dr. Schultz and Dr. Evans are always concerned about giving patients the absolute best in vision care, and that means stocking only the highest quality products.
+Dr. Schultz is always concerned about giving patients the absolute best in vision care, and that means stocking only the highest quality products.
 We always prescribe the Essilor Varilux lenses, which are the #1 progressive lenses in the country.
 They'll give you clear vision at every distance, even in low light conditions.
 With some ordinary progressive lenses, seeing in dimly lit areas can be a problem, but that's never a problem with the Varilux.

 The difference is in the way the lens is built.
 With most progressive lenses, the curvature of the lens surface causes imperfections, which can cause distortions in your vision.
 Varilux lenses remove those distortions, resulting in less blurriness and sharper vision, even in lower light conditions.